WOOD ID POSTER:

 scales identified only as rosewood --- looks to me like Bolivian rosewood.

-bowl listed as burmese rosewood
+bowl listed as Burmese rosewood